klekkala/klekkala.github.io/_publications/shaped-search.md

 ---
-title: "Shaped Policy Search for Evolutionary Strategies using Waypoints "
+title: "Shaped Policy Search for Evolutionary Strategies using Waypoints"
+author_profile: false
 collection: publications
 permalink: /publication/shaped_search
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'